 The Boardroom vs. the Assistant

-The Quick Answer: ChatGPT is a general-purpose AI assistant.
-Verdikt is a purpose-built decision intelligence platform.
-Use ChatGPT for research and writing.
-Use Verdikt when the stakes are high and you need structured multi-perspective analysis.
+The Quick Answer: ChatGPT is a world-class general-purpose AI assistant — it researches, writes, codes, and reasons at expert level.
+Verdikt is a purpose-built decision intelligence platform that runs structured multi-agent debates where AI advisors with distinct perspectives argue, cross-examine, and deliver a scored verdict.
+Use ChatGPT for research, writing, and analysis.
+Use Verdikt when the decision has real consequences and you need structured adversarial thinking before you commit.

 |---|---|---|